 In Alabama there is a negative and - most of the time - inaccurate stigma around the word Medicaid.
-Most people do not know that Medicaid is critical to the entire healthcare system in Alabama.
-Over one million Alabamians are covered by the program and 56% of the recipients are children.
+Most people do not know that Medicaid is critical to the entire healthcare system in Alabama and the nation.
+Over one million Alabamians are covered by the program and 76% of the recipients are children.
 The rest are mainly the elderly, disabled and people with persistent mental health issues.
-Not only does Medicaid provide services to these populations, but also enables hospitals, doctors, nursing homes and rehabilitation centers to provide care for all Alabamians by providing much needed dollars to support those entities.
+Not only does Medicaid provide services to these populations, but it also enables hospitals, doctors, nursing homes and rehabilitation centers to provide care for all Alabamians by providing much needed dollars to support those entities.

-Our goal is to educate the public and state leaders about who exactly is a Medicaid recipient.
-As decisions are made in Montgomery about how to fund the program, many lawmakers and citizens simply see the dollar signs...but there are faces behind the numbers.
-We want to remind Alabamians of the human impact of not supporting this vital component of our healthcare system.
+Our goal is to educate the general public and national and state leaders about who a Medicaid recipient actually is.
+As decisions are made in Montgomery, AL and Washington D.C. about how to fund the program, many lawmakers and citizens simply see the dollar signs...but there are faces behind the numbers.

 #IamMedicaid is a campaign designed to give individuals a way to change the conversation around Medicaid.
 There are misconceptions out there about who receives help and why...let's change those.
 This is an opportunity for individuals who receive Medicaid, their family members, their physicians and concerned Alabama citizens to show that there are real people with real issues being impacted by the decisions made surrounding Medicaid funding.

 Your photos and stories are powerful.
 We plan to use them in our social media communications, providing a striking image to go along with our message to support Medicaid.
 This will help build community support and educate others about the importance of the program.
 We ask that everyone who participates use the hashtag #IamMedicaid when posting their photos to Facebook, Instagram, Snapchat or Twitter.
 We also encourage you to write your own personal story and submit it to us.
-These will be used to further demonstrate the humanity behind Medicaid and we will use them when we communicate with lawmakers, the media, and in other publications on the topic.
+These will be used to further demonstrate the humanity behind Medicaid as we communicate with lawmakers and the media.

 Join the campaign!
 You just need a smartphone or camera, this pre-printed sign, and social media.
 It really is easier than you think.
 Here are the basic steps: